sheharyarn/cloudup.dev/README.md

 ## [Dockerfile Collection][cloudup]

-The project contains a collection of optimized and production-ready Dockerfile images for different programming languages and frameworks.
+This project contains a collection of optimized and production-ready Dockerfile images for different programming languages and frameworks.
 Just choose your language and variant in the dropdowns, and you'll be presented with a Dockerfile (along with helpful description in comments), ready to use in your project.